 Package names

-The following table summarizes some of the other key differences between each approach:
+The following table summarizes some other key differences between keeping your current package name and using a new package name:

 Frequently asked questions